-- to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from the participating employer, the cost of current benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term investment costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives; - to take account of the long-term risks, including those relating to non-financial ESG factors, when making investment decisions. - 3.2.
+- to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to achieve a long term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with contributions, the cost of current and future benefits which the Scheme provides; - To reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - 3.2.
+The Trustees, in setting a strategy to achieve these objectives, will also take into account the returns required from any Recovery Plan which it agrees with the Principal Employer. - 3.3.
 The Trustees are aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities.
 The Trustees have obtained exposure to investments that they expect will meet the Scheme's objectives as best as possible.

-4. Kinds of investments to be held
+Kinds of investments to be held 4

 - 4.1.
 The Scheme is permitted to invest in a wide range of assets including equities, bonds, cash, property and alternatives. - 4.2.
-The Trustees monitor from time-to-time the employer-related investment content of their portfolio as a whole and will take steps to alter this should they discover this to be more than 5% of the portfolio.
+Any investment in derivative instruments is only made to contribute to a reduction in the overall level of risks in the portfolio or for the purposes of efficient portfolio management. - The Trustees monitor from time-to-time the Employer-related investment content of their portfolio as a 4.3. whole and will take steps to alter this should they discover this to be more than 5% of the portfolio.
 Typically this check is carried out annually by the Scheme's auditors.

-5. The balance between different kinds of investments
+The balance between different kinds of investments

-- 5.1.
-The Scheme invests in assets that are expected to achieve the Scheme's objectives.
-The allocation between different asset classes is contained within the Investment Implementation Document which is separate to this Statement. - 5.2.
+- The Scheme invests in assets that are expected to achieve the Scheme's objectives.
+The allocation between different asset classes is contained within Appendix 1 of this Statement. - 5.2.
 The Trustees consider the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
-The current arrangements are set out in the Investment Implementation Document, which is separate to this Statement. - 5.3.
-From time to time the Scheme may hold cash and therefore deviate from its strategic or tactical asset allocation in order to accommodate any short-term cashflow requirements or any other unexpected items. - 5.4.
-The Trustees are aware that the appropriate balance between different kinds of investments will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures.
+The current arrangements are set out in Appendix 1 of this Statement. - 5.3.
+From time to time the Scheme may hold cash and therefore deviate from its strategic asset allocation in order to accommodate any short-term cashflow requirements or any other unexpected items. - The Trustees are aware that the appropriate balance between different kinds of investments will vary over 5.4. time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures.